FedericoRaimondi/FedericoRaimondi/README.md

 In the meantime, let me introduce myself:
 - 🤖🎾 I'm passionate about everything related to data and tennis.
-- 💼 Worked FMCG for 5 years and currently in Banking.
+- 💼 Worked in FMCG for 5 years and currently in Banking.
 - 🌱 My motto: learning never exhausts the mind.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/federico-raimondi-cominesi/) or my [website](https://federicoraimondi.github.io/).
 You'll find all the contacts in there.